 Knipex tools Long nose pliers with insulated handles – Best for electrical installations

-The pliers have insulated handles with a 1000-volts rating.
-This means the tool will protect you from electric shock when it makes contact with up to 1000 volts.
-The insulation meets the IEC 60900 and ASTM F1505 standards for insulated tools.
+These pliers have insulated handles with a 1000-volts rating.
+The rating means that the covers on the handles will protect you from electric shock in case the tool makes contact with a high voltage of up to 1000 volts.
+The insulation material meets the IEC 60900 and ASTM F1505 standards for insulated tools.

-As far as operation is concerned, these German-made 8-inch long nose pliers with insulation provide a secure and firm grip on objects with their serrated jaws.
-The jaws have a curved outer surface to make bending and looping wires really easy.
-Furthermore, the forged rivet is smooth right out of the box; No hitches when closing or opening the jaws.
+These German-made 8-inch insulated long nose pliers have serrated tapered jaws that provide a secure and firm grip on objects.
+The jaws also have a curved outer surface that makes them good for bending and looping small electrical wires.
+These needlenose pliers have a forged rivet joint that feels smooth right out of the box.
+You can be sure that you will not experience any hitches when closing or opening the jaws.

-Lastly, these pliers have an integrated cutter with induction hardened edges that provide superior cutting ability.
+Lastly, the 8 inch Knipex insulated long nose pliers have an integrated cutter with induction hardened edges that provide superior cutting ability.
 You can use them to cut medium hard wire of up to 3.2mm and hard wire of up to 2.2 mm.

-The drawback of these pliers is that they are too beefy to grasp tiny objects and fasteners.
-However, it is the perfect needle nose pliers for electricians and HVAC technicians who work with various voltages.
+The only drawback of these insulated long-nose pliers from Knipex is that they are too beefy for small hands and the jaws are too large to grip very tiny objects and fasteners.
+However, these pliers are the perfect needle nose pliers for electricians and HVAC technicians who can sometimes find themselves dealing with a live circuit.

 Vampliers Long nose pliers – Best screw removal pliers